landonw10/cell_immune_analysis/README.md

 - `app.py` is responsible for the user interface and routing.
 It provides navigation, leaves computational work to `analysis.py`, and dynamically populates all filter options from the database.
 This ensures the interface adapts automatically to any valid dataset that conforms to the schema.

 By isolating data handling, computation, and interface logic, the project is easy to scale and extend.
 New views, filters, or statistical tests can be added with minimal impact on the rest of the codebase.

 ---

+## Statistical Methods

+When selecting a single timepoint, the dataset includes one sample per subject, and a Mann-Whitney U test is used to compare responders vs. non-responders and calculate p-values.

+When multiple timepoints are selected, subjects contribute multiple samples, violating the independence assumption of the Mann-Whitney U test.
+In this case, a Linear Mixed Effects Model treats subject ID as a random effect to account for within-subject correlation and compute p-values based on response group (https://pmc.ncbi.nlm.nih.gov/articles/PMC308915/).

+---